HmzNasry/ollama_voice_assistant/README.md

 Installation

-Clone the Repository:
+- Clone the Repository: -

 git clone https://github.com/HmzNasry/windows_voice_assistant_ollama.git

 cd \windows_voice_assistant_ollama

-Install Dependencies:
+- Install Dependencies: -

 pip install -r requirements.txt

 Ollama Setup

-Install Ollama:
+- Install Ollama: -

 curl -fsSL https://ollama.ai/install.sh | sh

-Verify Installation:
+- Verify Installation: -

 ollama --version

-Run Llama 3.1 in Ollama:
+ - Run Llama 3.1 in Ollama: -

 ollama run llama3.1

 More Information: Visit https://ollama.ai/docs

-Running the Assistant
+Running the Assistant -

-Start the assistant:
+- Start the assistant:

 python voice_assistant.py

 **OR**

-Theres a bat file in the same folder that can automatically start the program for you, you can either press win + r and do shell:startup and copy and paste the file in there, or figure out another way to make a hotkey or something to run that python file
+Theres a bat file in the same folder that can automatically start the program for you, you can either press win + r and do shell:startup and copy and paste the file in there, or figure out another way to make a hotkey or something to run that .bat file

-Usage:
+- Usage: -

 Press Alt to start/stop voice recording.